Pond plant propagation is a good method of producing more plants to extend the amount of planting in your pond.

 5. Trim the fleshy white roots to around 3" long to avoid squashing into the basket.

-6. Pot into mesh baskets using clay based aquatic compost ensuring the roots are slightly spread out within the basket.
+6. Pot into mesh baskets using clay based aquatic compost and a Feed balls for Aquatic plants ensuring the roots are slightly spread out within the basket.

 7. Ensure that the crown of the plant is not buried too far below the surface of the compost when pressing down.